2019 Africa Cup of Nations: Mohamed Salah & Egypt to pursue crown on home soil after winning hosting rights | Goal.com

 South Africa were the only other nation in the running to stage the tournament.

-A vote held at a Caf executive committee meeting saw Egypt win out and be given the green light.
+A vote held at a CAF executive committee meeting saw Egypt win the hosting rights for the competition.

 The event itself is due to take place in June, meaning there are just six months for everything to be put in place.

-The short notice is down to Cameroon having been stripped of hosting rights.
+The short notice is down to Cameroon having been stripped of the staging rights.

-Slow progress in their preparations saw action taken by the relevant authorities.
+Slow progress in their preparations saw the relevant authorities take action against the original hosts.

 The Ivorians have protested against the decision to delay their event, with that appeal being taken to the Court of Arbitration for Sport.